ivancuric/css-selector-performance/Optimizing CSS.md

 ## What now?

 To sum it up, you shouldn't worry about selector performance, unless you _really_ go overboard.
 While the topic was all the rage 5 years ago, browsers have gotten _a lot_ faster and smarter since.
 Even Google doesn't worry about it anymore.
-If you check out Google's [Page Speed Insights page](https://developers.google.com/speed/docs/insights/rules), you won't see the rule "Use efficient CSS selectors" which was there in 2013.
+If you check out Google's [Page Speed Insights page](https://developers.google.com/speed/docs/insights/rules), you won't see the rule "Use efficient CSS selectors" [which was there in 2013.](https://web.archive.org/web/20130330123924/https://developers.google.com/speed/docs/insights/rules)

+Instead, focus on making your CSS maintainable and readable.

 ### Resources
 [Style invalidation in Blink](https://docs.google.com/document/d/1vEW86DaeVs4uQzNFI5R-_xS9TcS1Cs_EUsHRSgCHGu8/edit)